SkyCity Auckland: History

 The Sky Tower, convention centre and hotel were all built by Fletcher Construction and completed by 1997.

 Skycity's casino was the second casino in the country.
 At the time of its construction, it was controversial, just like the Sky Tower itself.
 Unlike the city's icon towering above it, major figures like former Auckland Mayor Dick Hubbard have remained critical of the casino, though he acknowledged that the complex itself has been positive for the city.
 However, there is criticism from various sources that the casino creates problem gambling and does not ban problem gamblers proactively enough.

 The casino provides almost 2000 jobs and has returned NZD $670 million in dividends to mainly Australian shareholders, from more than eight million visitors that have passed through, 15% from overseas.
 NZD $18.6 million was also paid to community organisations and trusts in the same time.
 1.5% of the operating profit has to be paid out to charity according to law.

 With profits at its parent, the Skycity Entertainment Group falling, it was announced in May 2007 that around 230 staff of SkyCity Auckland would be let go within the following 12–18 months, though it was thought likely to be mostly through turnover attrition, and would be focused on management staff.

 On 11 May 2020, SkyCity announced that it would be slashing 700 jobs as a result of the economic effects of the COVID-19 pandemic in New Zealand.
 A month earlier, SkyCity had slashed 200 jobs.

+On 9 May 2024, SkyCity Auckland agreed to close for five days after failing to stop a problem gambler from spending over a NZ$1 million in pokies.

 Hotels

-Skycity Hotel, Auckland is a four-star hotel and was opened in February 1996.
+Skycity Hotel, Auckland is a four-star hotel and was opened on 2 February 1996.
 It is one of New Zealand's busiest hotels and is located inside the main Auckland complex and serves mainly families, business travellers and gamblers who play at the casino.
 It offers 323 rooms which were refurbished in 2013.
 Hotel guests may use all the facilities in the complex.

 The Grand by Skycity is a luxury 5 star hotel which was officially opened by Prime Minister Helen Clark in April 2005 after costing $85 million to construct.
 It is not located inside the main complex but is located on Federal Street which is adjacent and is also connected by a skybridge.